OnVideo: Resource Guide to Online and Mail Order Video

 TIPS FOR FINDING VIDEOS

-IF you're looking for a film and you're not sure it's on video yet, your first stop should be the latest edition of the VideoHound's Golden Movie Retriever, a plump 1,600+ pages of listings of movies on video (we estimate somewhere in the neighborhood of 25,000).
+IF you're looking for a film and you're not sure it's on video yet, your first stop should be the latest edition of the VideoHound's Golden Movie Retriever, a plump 2,000+ pages of listings of movies on video (we estimate somewhere in the neighborhood of 25,000).
 It's our first stop when we're doing research for people or answering E-mail queries.
-For DVD releases, the folks at VideoHound have released VideoHound's DVD Guide, a series of directories with reviews and information on presentation, sound quality and extras for thousands of DVD releases.
-The first volume covered about 3,000 DVDs; Book 2 supplements the first edition with 2,200 different reviews; and Book 3 supplements the first two volumes with 2,600 different reviews.
-We also arm ourselves with two indispensable catalogs: one from Movies Unlimited , which pretty much covers the mainstream, the other from Facets Video, which covers foreign, cult, children's and independent films.
+We also arm ourselves with the indispensable catalogs from MoviesUnlimited, which pretty much covers mainstream movies from the silent era to the present day (and is the official "catalog" for Turner Classic Movies).

-On the net the best choice for tracking down information on videos is the Internet Movie Database.
+On the net the best choice for tracking down information on videos is the Internet Movie Database (IMDB).
 This is an incredible source for finding information on virtually every film ever released, with plot reviews, cast and crew credits and bios, filmographies, consumer ratings, and much much more.
 The Database also lets you know if the film is available on video.

 Tracking that elusive video using OnVideo's Resource Guide to Online Video and Mail Order Sources: